 - Subtitle: when checked, will add a subtitle under the main title and allow formatting of the font, color and alignment of it

 - X and Y-Axis: when checked, will add labels to the horizontal (X) and vertical (Y) axes and allow formatting of the font, color and position of them.
-Only available for column, bar, spline, line and scatter visualizations.
+Only available for column, bar, spline, line (except Radar) and scatter visualizations.
 For visualization types other than bar and tabular, an additional dropdown box will appear to set the orientation of the data labels.
 This tells the application what to do if there is not enough space in the tile to display the whole label.
 Choose from:

 - Auto: allow the application to select the best orientation for you based on available space in the tile